-When parking, stop the engine, remove the key from the main switch, and then turn the fuel cock lever to "OFF" or "
+When parking, stop the engine, and then remove the key from the main switch.

 - Since the engine and exhaust system can become very hot, park in a place where pedestrians or children are not likely to touch them. - Do not park on a slope or on soft ground, otherwise the vehicle may overturn.